Local min-max surfaces and strongly irreducible minimal Heegaard splittings: Minimal Heegaard splittings in orientable 3-manifolds

 \section{Minimal Heegaard splittings in orientable 3-manifolds}

 In this section, $M$ is an irreducible oriented closed $3$-manifold not diffeomorphic to $S^3$.
 All surfaces considered are closed embedded.
-Any oriented closed $3$-manifold admits a Heegaard splitting.
-An embedded connected orientable surface $\Sigma$ is a Heegaard splitting if $M\backslash \Sigma$ has two connected components each diffeomorphic to a handlebody (see \cite[Proposition 1]{MSY} for a characterization of handlebodies).
-The Heegaard genus of $M$ is the lowest possible genus of a Heegaard splitting of $M$.
 For simplicity, we will use "minimal Heegaard splitting" to denote a closed connected embedded minimal surface which is a Heegaard splitting.